WWF War Zone: Playable characters

 The game's main roster is composed of 18 wrestlers who were working for the WWF during the game's development, including some from Acclaim's previous WWF title WWF In Your House, such as The Undertaker, Goldust, and Ahmed Johnson.
 New characters were added, including Stone Cold Steve Austin, Kane, and Ken Shamrock.
 War Zone also features a number of different factions: D-Generation X is represented by Shawn Michaels and Triple H, while The Nation of Domination is represented by Faarooq and The Rock.
 Three members of The Hart Foundation were featured: Bret Hart, Owen Hart and The British Bulldog.
 Both members of The Headbangers (Mosh and Thrasher) were included, as were three of the personas of Mick Foley: Mankind, Cactus Jack, and Dude Love.
 The latter two were not available at first and needed to be unlocked.
-Bret Hart and The British Bulldog had departed the WWF in November 1997, following the Montreal Screwjob.
+Bret Hart and The British Bulldog had departed the WWF in November 1997, following the Montreal Screwjob (Hart and Bulldog would both appear in WCW/nWo Revenge released the same year).
 Ahmed Johnson left the company in February 1998 and Shawn Michaels temporarily retired in March 1998 after WrestleMania XIV, although he was still contracted with the promotion.

 In addition to 'Create-A-Wrestler' mode, which allows players to design their own character, there are 3 pre-made characters which can be unlocked.
 Trainer, who appears in Training Mode, has British Bulldog's moves set.
 Sue, the belt girl who appears in Season Mode when a championship has been won, has a moves set identical to Bret Hart.
 Rattlesnake is essentially a fifth attire for Steve Austin, but had maxed out attributes.

 There had been rumours of two additional characters; including a second ring-girl 'Pamela', and one based on Turok, the titular character from the Turok: Dinosaur Hunter series.
 However, these characters could only be made playable via cheat device.

 In addition to the main roster and unlockable characters, there are also different attires for each superstar, with some such as Goldust and Stone Cold Steve Austin having more than others.